 STUDENT ACTIVITIES ELIGIBILITY

-On June 12, 2000 the Board of Education adopted an eligibility policy that states: The student shall have passed at least five new subjects (those not previously passed) of unit weight, or its equivalency, the previous semester or the last semester of attendance.
+On June 12, 2000, the Board of Education adopted an eligibility policy that states: The student shall have passed at least five new subjects (those not previously passed) of unit weight, or its equivalency, the previous semester or the last semester of attendance.
 (Rule 13-3-A KSHSAA)

-Weekly eligibility requirements are as follows: after the third week of the beginning of each semester, students failing any classes will not be permitted to participate in any interscholastic activity the following week.
-(Failing students may attend the event as a spectator).
+Weekly eligibility requirements are as follows: After the third week of the beginning of each semester, students failing any classes will not be permitted to participate in any interscholastic activity the following week.
+Failing students may attend the event as a spectator.
 A given week starts on Sunday and runs through the following Saturday.

 Eligibility is based upon an AVERAGE grade for the semester course up to that point.
-NOTE: students have a three week grace period at the beginning of each semester.
-After the grace period students are determined eligible/ineligible on a weekly basis based upon the accumulative semester grade.
+NOTE: Students have a three week grace period at the beginning of each semester.
+After the grace period, students are determined eligible/ineligible on a weekly basis based upon the accumulative semester grade.

-Note: students are permitted to practice during the time they are ineligible.
+Note: Students are permitted to practice during the time they are ineligible.
 Ineligible students may ride the team bus if agreed upon by the coach or sponsor and if no school time is lost.
 An eligibility list will be available to the faculty by Friday.
-All faculty are expected to have failing or near failing grades delivered to the office by Friday at 9:00 am.
+All faculty is expected to have failing or near failing grades delivered to the office by Friday at 9:00 am.

 KSHSAA STUDENT INDIVIDUAL ELIGIBILITY

-To participate in Kansas State High School Activities Association activities a student must be in good standing with their school.
+To participate in Kansas State High School Activities Association (KSHSAA) activities, a student must be in good standing with their school.
 To be a bonafide student these general regulations will apply:

 The student shall be a bona fide undergraduate member of his or her school and in good standing.